Getting Started in DS

 What is “digital scholarship”?

-Though there are many definitions of what constitutes “digital scholarship” out there, we tend to favour the broadest of interpretations, that is, roughly, any type of innovative research that combines the methodologies from traditional humanities & social science disciplines with computational tools and digital methods provided by computing disciplines, such as data science.
+Though there are many definitions of what constitutes “digital scholarship” out there, we tend to favour the broadest of interpretations, that is, roughly, any type of innovative research or library activity that combines the methodologies from traditional humanities & social science disciplines with computational tools and digital methods provided by computing disciplines, such as data science.

 Though closely aligned to, and generously informed by, the academic discipline Digital Humanities, “digital scholarship” allows us to consider more broadly the full range of innovative scholarly activities our users seek to undertake with our digital collections and data, across a diverse range of disciplines.

-“Digital scholarship” allows us to define a space for us heritage professionals, where research is undertaken, in our own right, during the course of our daily work, utilizing computational methods in the curation, creation, collecting and sharing of our digital collections and data, but is not confined to formal academic pursuits or a particular discipline.
+“Digital scholarship” allows us to define a space for us heritage professionals, where research is undertaken, in our own right, during the course of our daily work, utilising computational methods in the curation, creation, collecting and sharing of our digital collections and data, but is not confined to formal academic pursuits or a particular discipline.

 Is this all just “data science”?